muhammet-mucahit/Announcement-Screen/README.md

 # Announcement-Screen
-Consumes Announcement-REST-Api and serves some informations to the users
+Consumes Announcement-REST-API and serves informations to the users